 Under strict state and federal regulations, Capital Region Water is required to test for copper and lead in its drinking water every three years.
-Samples for this testing are taken directly from customer faucets in areas with the oldest water mains and buildings which are more likely to contain lead in their indoor plumbing.
-Based on Capital Region Water’s service area size, 33 samples are collected for each testing period every three years.
+Samples for this testing are taken directly from faucets in areas with the oldest water mains and from buildings which are most likely to contain lead in their plumbing systems.
+Based on Capital Region Water’s service area size, 33 samples are collected for each testing period.
+Capital Region Water’s recent result was 0 ppb.

 How do I know if I have lead in my water?